 Future versions of Sipwise C5 will be shipped with this launch handler integrated into the system.
-Up until and including the version mr10.1.1, this script needs to be installed on any webserver manually.
+Up until and including the version mrg.5.2, this script needs to be installed on any webserver manually.

 8.2.2.
 Mobile Push Notification